 Yes, access to the Princess Mother Memorial Park in Bangkok is free of charge.

-On average, 30-60 minutes are sufficient to tour the museum, gardens, and old houses.
+45–90 minutes suffice to tour the museum, gardens, and houses.

 Mornings or afternoons are good because of the weather and the reduced number of people.